 Journey through life in a coal mine by following in the footsteps of our tour guides, who were once real-life miners.

 New for 2018, Dram: The Cinematic Experience.
 Be among the first visitors to jump on board as you ride the last dram of coal to the surface.
 Hold on tight - this may be a bumpy ride, with a few surprises along the way.

 Your experience will begin by a visit to the recently developed Trefor & Bertie Engine Houses.
 You will head to the Lamp Room, where you will learn all about the dangerous gases associated with working underground.
 Your guide will explain the importance of the lamp safety check.

 You will also Learn about the evolution of underground safety, from the life-saving role of the canary to the invention and introduction of the flame safety lamp.

 Continue then into the coal seams and experience life as a coal miner.

-Black Gold Experience, for a maximum of 25 pupils, last approximately 1 hour 15 minutes and cost £3.95 per child.
+Black Gold Experince Underground Tour, for a maximum of 25 pupils, last approximately 1 hour 15 minutes and cost (£4.50 for schools in RCT) or (£4.95 for schools outside of RCT) per child.